jere357/jere357.github.io/index.md

 The reason why I created this website is because all the projects listed in my CV were bloating it too much, and I felt that people would skip over it without reading anything. + ngl i always wanted to have a tumblr so i guess this is something like it

 Generally I find models bridging the gap between natural language processing and computer vision fascinating.
-I think CLIP embeddings will become a part of every state-of-the-art computer vision model in the future
+I'm thrilled to see what we will do with CLIP embeddings in the future.

 MLOps is also something I find very interesting.